ishkawa/ISRevealController/README.md

 ## UIViewController extension

-`revealController` property is added in `UIViewController+Reveal.h`, and it will set automatically. so you don't have to set `viewController.revealController` manually.
+`revealController` property is added in `UIViewController+Reveal.h`, and it will be set automatically.
+so you don't have to set `viewController.revealController` manually.

 ```objectivec